Flight shame: Individual decisions

 Similarly, flight shame has not been a factor in Belgium either, where a new record of 35 million passengers departed or arrived by plane in 2019.
 However, it is not clear whether this implied an increase in pollution.
 For example, Brussels Airport reported a 0.5% decrease in the number of flights, despite a 2.5% increase in passengers, suggesting many of the planes were simply flying more full, than in 2018.

 Some U.S. airline executives were concerned that flight shame popularised by Greta Thunberg could play a role as global air travel growth slowed to 4% in 2019, down from an average of 5% per year over the previous decade.

 Flight shame tends to occur mostly when surrounded by others who feel strongly about the ecological impacts that flying has.
 It is then dependent on one's social environment and how obligated one feels to justify their decisions to those who feel morally obligated to follow what others are doing.
 If the goal is to avoid judgment, then the number of those who enact flight shame will appear more passionate about the topic.
+Similarly, flight shame occurs most often on vacation travel than other types of travel.